WHY I REFUSE TO CALL MYSELF A SHAMAN

 The word shaman is a religious designation, signifying a holy person from the indigenous Tungus region of Siberia.

 I work with the modalities and in the traditions of shamanism, so I call my work “shamanic.”

 And, I have never and will never call myself a “shaman.”

 I was born into a family lineage on my mother’s side of curanderas from Mexico and Central America, and I was born with the gift of second-sight that runs through that bloodline.

-I trained in a daily, years-long, one-on-one apprenticeship in the 1980s with my beloved teacher Ioanna Salajan.
-This training was not a joyride.
-It was challenging, and often ego-deflating.
+I trained in a daily, years-long, one-on-one apprenticeship in Spain in the 1980s with my beloved teacher Ioanna Salajan.
+This training was challenging, and often ego-deflating.
 Ioanna taught me, in many ways, to “get over myself.”